 'Like' us on Facebook to keep in touch and see the cats that we help and the work that we do.

 You can get in touch by filling out a Contact form.
 It is extremely important when you contact us, that you provide us with the reason you are contacting us, your name, number and address, so we can contact you.

 PLEASE NOTE THAT, AS IS OFTEN THE CASE WITH CAT 'RESCUE' CHARITIES OUR RESOURCES ARE LIMITED AND OUR FOSTER PLACES ARE FULL.
 THEREFORE, WE ARE RARELY ABLE TO CATS IN TO CARE ON SHORT NOTICE AND WE OPERATE A WAITING LIST SO THERE WILL NORMALLY BE SOME LENGTH OF TIME BEFORE WE CAN OFFER A CAT A RESCUE SPACE.

 EMERGENCIES - Please note we are NOT staffed or equipped to deal with emergency situations.
 If you know about an animal that is injured or being treated cruelly, call the RSPCA's national 24 hour cruelty and advice line on 0300 1234 999 or visit https://www.rspca.org.uk/

-VETERINARY CARE - Please note that we are unable to offer free veterinary care.
+VETERINARY CARE - Please note that we are NOT able to offer free veterinary care.
 The PDSA offers veterinary treatment free (subject to available funding) to those on certain benefits.
 To be eligible, pet owners need to live within the defined postcode catchment area of a PDSA PetAid hospital or PetAid practice and must be receiving finanical help with their housing costs through either housing benefit or council benefit.
 More information can be obtained from the PDSA website https://www.psda.org/ or call the main number 0800 731 2502 - to discuss what assistance may or may not be available in your area.